Teaching in summer semester 2021

 Monday – Thursday: 9:00 – 12:00 o’clock under Tel: 09131 85 – 65596

 The general standard period of study itself remains unaffected by the above-mentioned regulations.
-For Bachelor’s degree programs, this is usually six semesters, for Master’s degree programs usually four semesters.
+This is still six semesters for Bachelor’s programs and four semesters for Master’s programs.

 Further information can be found on the website of the examination office.